owncloud/ocis/changelog/unreleased/proxy-access-log.md

-Enhancement: Create a proxy acess-log
+Enhancement: Create a proxy access-log

 Logs client access at the proxy